heremaps/xyz-documentation/docs/cli/basic-features.md

 !!! note

     HERE Data Hub is a database.
-Databases trade off storage space for speed, and your data will always take up more space in Data Hub than it does in a static file.
+Databases trade off storage space for speed, and your data will always take up more storage space in Data Hub than it does in a static file.
 When a file is uploaded into a Data Hub Space, features, their properties, and the geometries are broken out into multiple tables, indexed and tagged.
 All of this lets you query your geospatial data on demand, and access it dynamically as vector tiles.
 You can check the size of your Data Hub Spaces in your account dashboard or the CLI.

 ##### Upload a shapefile